 Oink – Amazing for Pork with Haggis Stuffing

-Appropriately named, Oink is absolutely awesome for a fast and simple lunch in Edinburgh.
+Oink is fantastic for a fast and simple lunch in Edinburgh.
 In an age where you can go out and have a menu with 100 mediocre dishes to choose from- Oink does ONE thing awesome.
 They roast an entire fresh pig that rests on display in the front window and you can have your pork sandwich topped with either haggis stuffing or onion and sage stuffing and one of four kinds of sauces.
 They don’t even have side items outside from what comes in the sandwich.
 It’s simple, quality fresh fast food done awesome.
 The world needs less McDonald’s and more places like Oink!

 Bell isn’t a picky eater, but haggis isn’t really her bag.
 Neither was whisky, but our trip to Edinburgh allowed her the opportunity to gain a greater appreciation for great whisky and discover some types that she enjoys.
 It’s very difficult to find haggis outside of Scotland which is a shame.
 If I could, because of my dietary restrictions, I would prepare balmoral chicken but make the whisky cream sauce using goats milk and use soy butter in the mashed potatoes.